 Here’s a brief introduction to the core staff of the Center for Young Women’s Health (CYWH) and contributors to youngwomenshealth.org.
 Medical fellows and other Boston Children’s Hospital health care professionals contribute to the development of content, and our wonderful youth advisors advise us on presenting information in a teen-friendly style.

-Dr. Marc R. Laufer, Co-Director and Co-Founder
+Dr. Marc R. Laufer MD, Co-Director and Co-Founder

 Katrina Smith, RD, LDN, Dietitian